 Change the sub-clause as follows (Track changes ON)

-A secured Compact frame is a Compact frame whose Message Content field is cryptographically protected.
+A Secured Compact frame is used to cryptographically protect another Compact frame.
 Only those Compact frames used within a ranging block structure are eligible for security, while those used outside the ranging block structure are not eligible for security.
 These are listed in Table 23 and Table 24 respectively.
+The Secured Compact frame itself shall not be iteratively/recursively secured in another Secured Compact frame.

 …